awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks.md

 ## Service\-Linked Role Permissions for Amazon EKS<a name="service-linked-role-permissions-eks"></a>

-Amazon EKS uses the service\-linked role named **AWSServiceRoleForAmazonEKS** – These permissions are required for creating and managing clusters in your account\.
-These policies are related to management of the following resources: network interfaces, security groups, logs, and VPCs\.\.
+Amazon EKS uses the service\-linked role named **AWSServiceRoleForAmazonEKS** – These permissions are required for Amazon EKS to manage clusters in your account\.
+These policies are related to management of the following resources: network interfaces, security groups, logs, and VPCs\.
+Note that this service\-linked role is distinct from the role required for cluster creation\.
+For more information, see [Amazon EKS cluster IAM role](service_IAM_role.md)\.

 The AWSServiceRoleForAmazonEKS service\-linked role trusts the following services to assume the role:
 + `eks.amazonaws.com`